KhiopsML/khiops-doc/docs/setup/conda.md

     !!! warning

-        The installation of Khiops will utilize MPICH version 3.4.3 due to compatibility issues.
+        The installation of Khiops will utilize MPICH version 4.0.3 due to compatibility issues.
-        This is why you need to use a dedicated command:
-        ``` sh
-        conda install -c conda-forge -c khiops khiops
-        ```

         Be aware that this may result in **slower execution times** compared to other platforms.
 This limitation is expected to be addressed in a future MPICH release.